deanpemberton/music/what-is-irish-music.md

 ---
 layout: default
-title: What is Irish Traditional Music?
+title: What is traditional Irish Music?
 permalink: /what_is_irish_music/
 ---

 DRAFT!
 DRAFT!
 =============
+{:.no_toc style="text-align: center;"}

+---

-What is Irish Traditional Music?
+What is traditional Irish Music?
 ================================
 {:.no_toc}